Total Protein Test

 A blood taken from a vein

 The total protein test is a rough measure of all of the proteins in the plasma portion of your blood.
-Proteins are important building blocks of all cells and tissues; they are important for body growth and health.
-Total protein measures the combined amount of two classes of proteins, albumin and globulin.
-Albumin is a carrier of many small molecules, but its main purpose is to keep fluid from leaking out of blood vessels, while globulin proteins include enzymes, antibodies, and more than 500 other proteins.
+Proteins are important building blocks of all cells and tissues.
+Total protein measures the combined amount of proteins the two major two classes of which are albumin and immunoglobulin.
+Albumin is a carrier of many small molecules, but its main purpose is to keep fluid from leaking out of blood vessels, while immunoglobulin proteins are antibodies.
+To a much lesser extent enzymes and more than 500 other proteins contribute to the total protein.

 How is it used?